Migrations

 - to update the whole database or usenpm run nest:start:console -- database --help

-to see how to import/export single collectionnpx mikro-orm migration:up
+to see how to import/export single collectionnpm run migration:up

-- to apply the migration update the migrations collectionnpm run backup
+- to apply the migration update to the migrations collectionmigration:persisted

 (copies the collections to folder backup/DATE, move the changed files of this folder to backup/setup and commit the updated files) or usenpm run nest:start:console -- database export --collection <collection> --override

 to override seed data directly.
-The updated collections, modified by your migration added in backup/setup folder
+The updated collections that where modified by your migration are added to backup/setup folder.

 Commit the changes: